“I want you to panic, I want you to feel the fear I feel every day. And then I want you to act.”Greta Thunberg

 No matter who you are or where you live, your conscious, everyday choices to help our planet can make a difference.
 If you’re interested in going a step further in protecting the planet with quantifiable data, let us know!

 We offer special programs and discounts to non-profits working on environmental monitoring projects.
-Our goal is to harness you with data that can contribute to sustainability, legislation changes, or community improvement.
+Our goal is to equip you with environmental sensor data that can contribute to sustainability, legislation changes, or community improvement.

 For more information, contact us at firstname.lastname@example.org.